U.S. service members wounded in Syria explosion

 U.S. service members were among those wounded by an explosion in Syria, a senior Kurdish security official told NBC News on Wednesday.

-The official said members of the U.S.-led coalition battling the Islamic State group were caught up in a blast that happened in a market in Manbij.
-The official could not confirm the number of injured or dead, but Americans were among the casualties.
+The official said members of the U.S.-led coalition battling the Islamic State group were caught up in a blast at a market in northern city of Manbij.
+The official could not confirm the number of injured or dead, but said Americans were among the casualties.

-Forces were on foot in the city when they were approached by a man in civilian clothing with explosives hidden under his clothes at around 1 p.m. local time (6 a.m.
+Forces were on foot in the city when they were approached by a man wearing civilian clothing with explosives hidden underneath at around 1 p.m. local time (6 a.m.
 ET), the official added.

+The blast happened in a market area of small alleys that is crowded with shops and street vendors.

+Saif al-Din Tayyar, a local journalist who said he was nearby when the explosion occurred, said he saw around 25 people either dead or wounded.
+NBC News could not immediately verify his report.

 ISIS claimed responsibility for the attack through recognized social media accounts, claiming a suicide bomber wearing an explosive vest attacked coalition forces.
 ISIS did not immediately produce evidence to support the claim.